 Sign In

-Exploring the inference ability of Large Language Models: Focusing on the Copycat problem
+Exploring the Analogical Reasoning Ability of Large Language Models: With a Focus on the Copycat Problem

 Haebom

-The development of artificial intelligence and machine learning is progressing at a dazzling pace, and among them, Large Language Models (LLM) are particularly noteworthy.
-In this post, we will focus on the inference ability of LLM, and in particular, the ability to solve the problem called 'Copycat'.
-'Copycat' is a simple problem conceived by Douglas Hofstadter in the 1980s, and it was intended to capture the core aspects of human inference reasoning ability.
+The development of artificial intelligence and machine learning is advancing at a remarkable pace, and among them, Large Language Models (LLMs) are getting particular attention.
+In this post, I focus on the analogical reasoning capabilities of LLMs, especially their ability to tackle problems like 'Copycat.'
+'Copycat' is a simple task devised by Douglas Hofstadter in the 1980s to capture key aspects of human analogical reasoning.

-We have tried to solve various Copycat problems using the Llama-7B-chat model.
-For example, we have presented the following problems:
+I tried solving a variety of Copycat problems using the Llama-7B-chat model.
+For example, I presented problems like these:

 The answer to "0 1 2 to 2 1 0, 1 2 3 to 3 2 1, 4 5 6 to " is "6 5 4".